Illinois Small Business Development Center

 Meet the Team

-Othello helped run his family owned businesses from a very young age until his late twenties.
-Since then, he has helped run other small businesses, earned his Bachelor’s degree at DeVry Institute of Technology, and worked as an Engineer for Argonne National Lab and as a data scientist for Mitsubishi Electric Automation.
-As a SBDC Small Business Advisor, founder and CEO in the data analytics space, Othello is passionate about working with entrepreneurs and businesses, big or small, within the various communities to strategically plan and improve their approach to the market.
+Othello helped run his family-owned businesses from an early age until his late twenties.
+Since then, he has helped run other small businesses, earned his bachelor’s degree at DeVry Institute of Technology, and worked for Argonne National Lab as a data acquisition and project management.
+He also worked at Mitsubishi Electric Automation as a quality control engineer.

 Adrienne is a Marketing and Event Planning professional born and raised in Memphis Tennessee.
 She has been a Chicago resident since 2012.
 She is the owner of Chaibles, an event supply small business, she and her husband launched in 2017, located in Chicago, Illinois.
 Adrienne began her career as a marketing and game day operations coordinator for the NCAA Ohio Valley Conference.
 She knows what truly drives conversions, builds relationships, and engagement strategies.
 She believes it’s not mastering the marketing plan, it’s how well you connect with people you’re trying to help and get to know and then communicating your understanding back to them.

 Upon arriving to Chicago, Adrienne held a fundraising position with ALSAC/St. Jude Children’s Research Hospital, overseeing various donor relationships and fundraising events across the Midwest region.
 In addition to her professional career, She is an active member of Delta Sigma Theta Sorority Inc. She was married in 2016 to her husband Billy.
 They have a 2 year old daughter, Aja.
 Adrienne holds a BA in Mass Communications and a MA in Sports Administration from Tennessee State University, Nashville, Tennessee.